aikithoughts/daveshevitz.github.io/gratitude/gratitude.md

-oh# Things I'm grateful for
+# Things I'm grateful for

 <!--
 HOW THIS WORKS